NorthernMagic/Ptera-Web-Guides/Windows Quickstart Web.md

 Minecraft comes with its own standalone version of Java pre-installed.
 But I recommend installing it anyway as it doesn't hurt and some mod loaders need Java installed.
 Installing Java takes little time to do.

-You can download Java 17.0.6 [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
+⬇️You can download Java 17.0.6 [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 4a) To begin the installation process, go to the Java download page.
 This will take you to Oracle's website, where you can download Java from the official source.
 Oracle is the company that develops and maintains Java.